ybyzek/theniledev-examples/data-plane/pulumi/README.md

 1. Login to the [Nile Admin Dashboard](https://nad.thenile.dev/).
 2. If there isn't one already, create a workspace named "clustify".
 3. Create an entity type named "SkyNet".
-For this example, the entity defintion can have a simple schema. this example:
+For this example, the entity defintion can have a simple schema:

 ```json
 {